citrusvanilla/DataProcessing/README.md

 ![file org in AWS lambda console](https://i.imgur.com/GAG0cHI.png)

 Updates to these files can simply be copied and pasted into the Python 3 environment in the AWS console.
 For larger changes, follow the guidelines in the console for zipping and uploading to AWS Lambda.

+## Testing
+The data processing routine is unit tested using the built-in 'unittest' module.
+To test sample data sets, replace 'test_data.json' and enter the command 'python3 tests.py -v' in the command line.